 The Company continues to review its Remuneration Policy on an ongoing basis taking into consideration current market practices as well as the guidelines issued by the regulators.
-There is no change to the Remuneration Policy for the financial year ended 31 December 2017.
+There is no change to the Remuneration Policy for the financial year ended 31 December 2018.

-As of 31 December 2017, the Company has seventeen (17) (2016: 18) Senior Management members comprising of Chief Executive Officer and his direct reports.
+As of 31 December 2018, the Company has seventeen (17) (2017: 17) senior management members comprising of Chief Executive Officer and his direct reports.
 No other material risk takers have been identified.
-The quantitative remuneration disclosure for the Senior Management members for the financial year ended 31 December 2017 is shown in the table below.
-All the Senior Management members received variable remuneration for the financial year; none of the members receive any guaranteed bonus, severance payments or sign-on award during the financial year.
-Sign-on award of RM11,010 was awarded to a member for the financial year ended 31 December 2016.
+The quantitative remuneration disclosure for the senior management members for the financial year ended 31 December 2018 is shown in the table below.
+All the senior management members received variable remuneration for the financial year; none of the members receive any guaranteed bonus, severance payments or sign-on award during the financial year.